JeyDotC/articles/Adding some sunctionality to Drupal's autocomplete.js.md

-Adding some sunctionality to Drupal's autocomplete.js
+Adding some functionality to Drupal's autocomplete.js
 =====================================================

 Well, for many developers <del>too lazy</del> with no time to climb the steep